WHERE TO WATCH THE RACE

 Time Expected: 14.45pm

-This epic stage will go a long way to deciding who dons the final pink An Post Rás na mBan jersey in 2016.
+This epic stage will go a long way to deciding who dons the overall winner’s Rás na mBan jersey in 2018.
 This is the first summit finish in the history of the race and, uniquely, the final two categorised hills of the day come in quick succession.
 By the time the leading riders emerge into view, they’ll have three tough days of racing in their legs and there’s sure to be a lot of distance between the first and last rider to complete.
 Stay and cheer them all on and why not bring your bike and try the hill for yourself?

 Stage Four – Saturday 10th September 11k